 However, there are a few things that you can do to prepare for the job hunt and give you the edge over other newcomers who are eager to find their dream job in Canada.

 Here are six essential tips that I found useful.

-Do some research on how the industry or company that you want to work for behaves is very important.
+It’s essential to research the companies that you want to work for and especially their culture.
 For example, when I was applying for my first job here, I was surprised at how equally everyone was treated.
 I was much more used to a rigid hierarchy when in actual fact, in most jobs in Canada people are generally treated equally.

 - Working in Canada: A 5-Step Approach